This activity is provided by Med Learning Group.

 - Yale Medicine.
 Side Effects of Cancer Treatment. https://www.yalemedicine.org/conditions/side-effects-cancer-treatment

 - American Cancer Society.
-Chemotherapy Side Effects. https://www.cancer.org/treatment/treatments-and-side-effects/treatment-types/chemotherapy/chemotherapy-side-effects.html
+Chemotherapy Side Effects.
+Last Revised: May 1, 2020. https://www.cancer.org/treatment/treatments-and-side-effects/treatment-types/chemotherapy/chemotherapy-side-effects.html

 - National Cancer Institute.
 Radiation Therapy Side Effects.
 Reviewed January 11, 2022. https://www.cancer.gov/about-cancer/treatment/types/radiation-therapy/side-effects